Pritha17/Nephron-Mg_Ca_transport/README.md

 inhibition: **NKCC2-70, NCC-70, ENaC-70, TRPM6-70, TRPM6-99**.

 Notes:
 * Model parameters can be found in the folder 'datafiles'.
+For example, PTparams_M_rat.dat contains the male rat parameters for the proximal tubule.
-* The code for the in silico inhibition experiments can be found in set_params.py.
+* The code for the in silico inhibition experiments can be found in set_params.py: NKCC2-70 (lines 694-697), NCC-70 (lines 716-721), ENaC-70 (lines 736-738), TRPM6-70 (lines 850-854), TRPM6-99 (lines 856-860).

 ### Understanding output